vadrian89/cumulus-qt/docs/index.md

 To update properly please reinstall, otherwise update application and reinstall libraries only

 ## Known Issues
-- Notice for Xfce users:
+- Notice for Xfce and other desktop environments, users:
 You will get an error message, this is due to a script which creates an entry into ".config/autostart/" so it will start on login, simply select ignore and the installer will finish.
-You will have to manually set to start on login.
+You will have to manually set to start on login from the desktop.
+- There is an issue with Cumulus main window not being able to resize, possible on heavy Gnome based desktop environments.
+- Missing Open Weather Map emblem leaving a gap between forecast a bottom border.

 ## History
 Forked from [typhoon](https://github.com/apandada1/typhoon) which was